 Review and discuss with the independent auditor and, to the extent appropriate, management, in connection with the Company’s Annual Report on Form 10-K, and otherwise, as appropriate, any reports of the independent auditor required by law or professional auditing standards, including reports on: (i) critical accounting policies and practices used in preparing the financial statements; (ii) alternative treatments under GAAP for policies and procedures related to material items discussed with management, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the independent auditor; and (iii) other material written communications between the independent auditor and management of the Company, such as any “management” or “internal control” letter issued, or proposed to be issued, by the independent auditor to the Company, and a schedule of unadjusted differences, if any.

-Discuss with the independent auditor the matters required to be discussed relating to the audit, in accordance with applicable audit standards, including the quality and appropriateness of the Company’s accounting principles, difficulties encountered in the course of the audit work, restrictions on the scope of activities or access to requested information, significant disagreements with management, and management’s response.
+Discuss with the independent auditor the matters required to be discussed relating to the audit, in accordance with applicable audit standards, including the quality and appropriateness of the Company’s accounting principles, determination and reporting of Critical Audit Matters (CAMs), difficulties encountered in the course of the audit work, restrictions on the scope of activities or access to requested information, significant disagreements with management, and management’s response.

 Review the annual plan and scope of work and coverage of the independent auditor.
 Receive updates on significant changes in scope of the plan and coverage and status of the plan during the year.

 Obtain a statement from the independent auditor that the audit was conducted in a manner consistent with PCAOB standards and applicable portions of Section 10A of the Exchange Act.

 Review and approve the Company’s disclosure controls and procedures and receive reports regarding the effectiveness of such disclosure controls and procedures.

 Review the Chief Executive Officer and Chief Financial Officer certification process and the role of the Company’s Disclosure Committee.